As of December 31, 2019, all unused Essure units should have been returned to Bayer so that they are no longer available for implantation.

 The original Essure labeling has changed several times since approval in 2002 based on PMA supplements submitted to the FDA and to align with recommendations in the 2016 final guidance, Labeling for Permanent Hysteroscopically-Placed Tubal Implants Intended for Sterilization, and with the FDA's 2018 restriction on the sale and distribution of the device.

-Current labeling from Bayer's website:
+Most recent labeling from Bayer's website:

 Original labeling when Essure was first approved: